 - Laundry powder in a card box.

-- Dishwasher powder in a card box.
+- Dishwasher powder in a card box or make your own DIY dishwasher powder.

 - Dishwasher salt in a card box.